vterra-open/Vterra/README.md

 Vterra exists to close that gap permanently.

 The Valorys system was developed by Colin O'Neill, a graduate of the United States Naval Academy and former U.S. Marine Corps officer, over more than five decades of organizational consulting.
-The decision to release it as open-source infrastructure — framework, book, and AI capability together — reflects a core conviction: that value creation belongs to everyone, not to those who can afford to license it.
+The decision to release it as open-source infrastructure — framework, book, and AI capability together — reflects a core conviction: that value creation belongs to everyone, not only to those who can afford to license it.

 ---